iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 * object points : A set of 3D points of an object in real world space.
 * image points : Corresponding 2D points on the same object in image space.

-We use a series of points from images of chessboard patterns taken at differnt camera positions as object points.
+We use a series of points from images of chessboard patterns taken at different camera positions as object points.
 The chessboard is assumed to be at fixed X, Y positions with Z=0.
 The corresponding points in the image space are computed using `cv2.findChessboardCorners()` that returns the corners of the chessboard.

 The undistored image is produced using the `cv2.undistort()`.
-The calibraiton parameters are stored as a pickle file for future use.
+The calibration parameters are stored as a pickle file for future use.

 ![alt text][image1]